SimCmngs/PasswordManager-Implementation/README.md

 </details>

+> [!IMPORTANT]
+> **Drop-down sections above** (^) - expand for more info.

 ---

 ### 2️⃣ Installation/Configuration:
 I then performed the installation remotely using both `TeamViewer` and `Zoom`.
 With TeamViewer, I was able to control the client's laptop and `Android` smartphone remotely, configuring settings for a more user-friendly experience.

 Because TeamViewer lacked a built-in, voice calling feature, I used Zoom instead to communicate with the client.
-Providing timely responses to all of their requests and questions.
+Providing timely responses to their requests and questions.

 `PowerShell`